bobbyhouse/frontend-exercise/README.md

 - Given more time, what would you suggest for improving the performance of this app?

+Improvements could be made in the handling of data.

+I am pulling down a lot of data that I do not need.
+Some client-side logic got complicated, such as recursively traversing the evolutions to flatten the data structure.
+There also isn't any caching.
+From what I understand, this data would stay the same, so it would be better if we used some client caching mechanism to prevent us from making multiple API requests for the same data.

+We should also debounce/throttle our search input.

 - Is there anything you would consider doing if we were to go live with this app?

+There's cleanup I would do to the code.
+I would do a design review, ask questions and then go back and clean up my CSS.
+There also wasn't a real effort made to make this responsive.
+I describe a requirements question below that I had while programming it.
+I would need to get clarification on any details such as that.
+I would make the performance improvements I mentioned, at least debouncing the input.

 - What was the most challenging aspect of this work for you (if at all)?

+I had a difficult time figuring out how to display the moves.
+For bulbasuar there were around 80 moves, but the mockups only showed 4.
+I ended up limiting my results to the first 4 moves, but I was wondering if there was more appropriate logic to use based on the game's rules.
+For example, could my character be at some evolution stage that makes only certain moves valid?
+I tried to find this logic by looking at the data, but in the end, I didn't find anything that made sense to me.

+I also struggled with the formatting of the details section.
+I was surprised that the Types heading was left-aligned, but the Moves heading was center-aligned.